ABOUT KIM BAKER

 Claudia is currently dancing professionally, and dances for corporate events throughout Perth, as well as studying a Bachelor of Communications at University.
 She has a love for children and a need to share her love of ballet and teaching children ballet is a passion.
 Claudia is an assistant teacher for the junior students at Kim Baker Ballet Academy and her love of teaching is evident in her beautiful manner with the children.

-Certificate IV Classical Ballet
+Undertaking Certificate IV Dance

 Tristan Nottle Diploma of Pilates Movement Therapy

 Senior students Pilates Instructor